← Back to San Antonio Suburb Guide

 Alamo Ranch is the name most people recognize when they think of far west San Antonio, and for good reason.
 It’s one of the largest master-planned community areas in the metro, sitting northwest of Loop 1604 along Potranco Road.
 Newer homes, community amenities, Northside ISD schools, and access to the growing retail along the 1604 corridor make it a natural landing spot for families relocating from out of state.

 What’s less obvious to someone researching online: Alamo Ranch is really a collection of neighborhoods and subdivisions rather than one unified community.
 Some are more established, some are brand new.
 Price points range from the low $300s to well above $500K depending on size, finishes, and builder.
-And the area keeps expanding — what was the edge of development ten years ago is now surrounded by new streets and new neighbors.
+And the area just keeps expanding, so what was the edge of development ten years ago is now surrounded by new streets and new neighbors.

-This is where I help a lot of California and Colorado transplants who want modern homes, good schools, and more space than their budget would buy back home.
-The value proposition is very real.
+This is where I help a lot of California and Colorado families who want modern homes, good schools, and more space than their budget would buy back home.

 This is where I live, so I’ll be honest in a way that only someone who actually lives here can be.

 The Potranco corridor heading southwest from Loop 1604 toward Highway 211 is one of the most interesting stretches in the entire metro right now.
-It’s actively transitioning — the inner portion near 1604 is established and built out, but as you drive further southwest the landscape opens up, the lots get larger, and new communities are still breaking ground.
+The inner portion near 1604 is established and built out, but as you drive further southwest the landscape opens up, the lots get larger, and new communities are still breaking ground.

 The trade-offs (and the traffic) are real: the further out you go toward 211 and beyond, the longer your drive to most San Antonio destinations.
 Know your commute before you fall in love with a house.

-Westover Hills sits along Highway 151 near SeaWorld and gives you arguably the best straight-shot access to Lackland of any far west community — 15 to 20 minutes to the gate in normal traffic.
+Westover Hills sits along Highway 151 near SeaWorld and gives you arguably the best straight-shot access to Lackland of any far west community.
+It’s 15 to 20 minutes to the gate in normal traffic.
 The area has a slightly more established feel than the newer Potranco communities, with a mix of resale and newer construction.

 This corridor is where the conversation often goes for Lackland families who specifically want the shortest possible gate commute within the far west area.
 It trades some of the Hill Country feel and open space of the outer Potranco corridor for more convenient daily access.